White Island eruption: Emergency doctor describes 'war zone' horror at hospital

 "Our hearts go out to all the Australians and their families caught up in this tragedy, and our Kiwi cousins across the Tasman."

-Middlemore Hospital's emergency department clinical director Dr Vanessa Thornton said two patients had suffered burns covering 90 per cent of their body.
+Middlemore Hospital's emergency department clinical director Dr Vanessa Thornton said two patients had suffered burns covering 90 per cent of their bodies.

 "We are hoping they will survive and we are doing all we can to treat them," Thornton said.